hesenhuseynov/CSharp.Via.CLR.Modern.Revision/book/chapter1/01-02-combining-managed-modules-into-assemblies.md

 * 🔐 Hashing and integrity information
 * 🗺️ Resource mapping

-**In modern .NET, the manifest is also used by:**
+**In modern .NET, this assembly metadata participates in:**
-* The linker and trimmer
+* Publish-time analysis (linker/trimmer) over **IL + metadata + references**
-* Single-file bundling
+* Single-file bundling (packaging), and ReadyToRun/NativeAOT publish pipelines
-* ReadyToRun code generation
-* NativeAOT compilation
-* `AssemblyLoadContext` isolation
+* Runtime loading decisions via the host (e.g., .deps.json + host policy), and optional isolation/unloadability via AssemblyLoadContext (application-controlled loading)

-It is the mechanism that keeps .NET deployment consistent and self-contained — no registry, no COM registration, no “DLL Hell.”
+It is the mechanism that keeps .NET deployment consistent and self-contained — no registry, no COM registration, and dramatically less classic system-wide “DLL Hell” (though dependency/version conflicts can still happen within an app’s graph).

 ## ⭐ Why .NET Needs Assemblies (Even in 2025)